opencog/link-grammar/mingw/README-MinGW64.md

 Windows.
 This is probably the easiest way to obtain workable Java bindings for Windows.

-In order to prepare this document, MSYS2 version 20161025 was installed.
+In order to prepare this document, MSYS2 and Mingw-w64 (current to the start of 04/2021, based on Cygwin 3.2.0, with GCC 102.0) were installed.

 A note for new MSYS2 users
 --------------------------